huBioinfo/CytoCommunity/README.md

 #### 4. Step3_ConsensusClustering.R

-Step 3 is consensus clustering using R, and file "ConsensusLabel_MajorityVoting.csv" will be generated to show the result.
+To make the soft clustering result more robust, step 3 is consensus clustering using R, and file "ConsensusLabel_MajorityVoting.csv" will be generated to show the result.

 ```
 (CytoCommunity) PS D:\test\CytoCommunity-main\Unsupervised_CytoCommunity> R.exe